yghlc/BigImageMapper/README.md

 ## Disclaimer
 This is a personal repo that we are actively developing.
 It may not work as expected.
 We have all the settings on our workstations and servers.
-You need to spend some efforts on environment settings on your computers before you running these codes.
+You need to spend some efforts on environment settings on your computers before running these codes.
 These codes are only for research, and please take risks by yourself.

 ## TODO